 Our varied tea offering has also developed from the traditional Breakfast tea to now include Earl Grey Blue Flower, Peppermint, Green Sencha, Red Berry, Chamomile and Lemongrass & Ginger.
 And because the little ones deserve a treat, too, we also provide a children’s afternoon tea.
 It’s the perfect way to spend a rainy afternoon during the school holidays!

-Providing a luxury guest experience right next to the famous Pantiles area of the spa town of Tunbridge Wells, we are perfectly located for exploring all that this beautiful Kentish town has to offer.
+Providing a luxury guest experience right next to the famous Pantiles area of the spa town of Royal Tunbridge Wells, we are perfectly located for exploring all that this beautiful Kentish town has to offer.

 Book your place for afternoon tea today!